AlexsLemonade/OpenScPCA-analysis/docs/grant-opportunities/index.md

 Only one grant will be awarded per group of samples and will be awarded to the institution for the first researcher to complete cell type annotation satisfactorily and meets all eligibility and other requirements established by ALSF.

-ALSF will update the table of available grants at [{insert link}]{.mark} to indicate which grant awards have been awarded and are no longer available.
+ALSF will update the table of available grants at https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/571 to indicate which grant awards have been awarded and are no longer available.

 ALSF will only award grants for submissions meeting the eligibility requirements and acceptance criteria.
 All decisions regarding applications and grants, including satisfaction of requirements, are made solely by ALSF, in its sole discretion.

-Distribution and Permitted Use of Funds
+### Distribution and Permitted Use of Funds

 -   The funds will be distributed to the researcher's institution and must be used for pediatric cancer research.
 If the institution is not conducting such research at the time the grant is to be distributed, the grant will be deemed declined.